Musa-Qureshi-01/Trade-Glance/README.md

 ## ⚡ What is TradeGlance?

-TradeGlance is a **clean, professional FinTech dashboard** that gives traders:
+TradeGlance is a **clean, professional FinTech Platform** that gives traders:

 ✔️ Future price forecasts
 ✔️ Technical signals